The Netherlands Inspection Service for Horticulture is called Naktuinbouw.

 Each company that intends to market and trade propagating material in the Netherlands must register with an inspection service.
 There are four inspection services for plants in the Netherlands.
 Three for propagating material (seeds and planting materials): Naktuinbouw for propagating material for floricultural, arboricultural and vegetable crops, the Flower Bulb Inspection Service (BKD) for flower bulbs and the Dutch General Inspection Service (NAK) for agricultural crops such as potatoes, cereal crops and grasses.
 There is also an inspection service for so-called end products such as fresh fruit and vegetables traded in supermarkets and green grocers: the Quality Control Bureau (KCB).

 The NVWA monitors the health and quality of all food and consumer products in the Netherlands.
-As an independent agency within the Ministry of Economic Affairs, the Netherlands Food and Consumer Product Safety Authority (NVWA) controls compliance with protocols (regulations) and tests.
+As an independent agency within the Ministry of Agriculture, Nature and Food Quality, the Netherlands Food and Consumer Product Safety Authority (NVWA) controls compliance with protocols (regulations) and tests.

 What are Naktuinbouw's tasks?

 In the legislative inspection system, the prescribed European directives and legislation for propagating material for floricultural, arboricultural and vegetable crops apply.
 These directives are anchored in Dutch legislation in the form of the Netherlands Seeds and Planting Material Act.
 We operate as an independent and unbiased party.

 Naktuinbouw is the only organisation in the Netherlands appointed by the government to assess varieties of floricultural, arboricultural and vegetable crops for distinctness, uniformity and stability (DUS testing) for registration purposes and/or granting Plant Breeders' Rights (via the Board for Plant Varieties).